Pedro Ballester (baseball)

-Pedro Ballester Pascual San Martin (born October 23, 1924) is a Cuban former shortstop in the Negro leagues.
+Pedro Ballester Pascual San Martin (October 23, 1924 - death date unknown) was a Cuban shortstop in Negro league baseball.

 A native of Cárdenas, Cuba, Ballester played for the New York Cubans in 1948.
 He went on to play minor league baseball through the mid-1950s with such clubs as the Keokuk Kernels, Fond du Lac Panthers, and Sherbrooke Athletics.
+He also played in the Nicaraguan Professional Baseball League in 1956 with Indios del Bóer.